How to Prevent Mold in your Kitchen

 Understanding the causes of mold in your kitchen will help you know how best to prevent it from happening to you.
 The following are common causes of mold in the kitchen:

-⦁ Produce: Rotten fruits and potatoes make it easy for fungal growth.
+- Produce: without quick disposal, rotten fruits and potatoes make it easy for fungal growth.
+The proper disposal of them is a necessity.

-⦁ Cutting Boards: Did you know that fungi easily grow’s on cutting boards?
-Make sure to clean it properly as soon as you are done using it.
-You can also try rinsing it with vinegar to disinfect it.
+- Cutting Boards: Did you know that fungi easily grow on cutting boards?
+Make sure to clean it properly with dish soap and hot water as soon as you are done using it.
+You can also try rinsing it with a cup of vinegar to disinfect it.

-⦁ Garbage Disposal: Is your kitchen garbage disposal clean?
+- Garbage Disposal: Is your kitchen garbage disposal clean?
 If not, rotting food will lead to mold growth.
-Pouring 3 to 4 cups of vinegar down the garbage disposal weekly can help prevent this.
+Food can easily become trapped in small crevices within the garbage disposal.
+Pouring 3 to 4 cups of vinegar with baking soda down the garbage disposal weekly can help prevent this.
+Even one cup of vinegar down the sink/drain can help get rid of unwanted developments.

-⦁ Dampness and Elevated Humidity: Mold thrives where conditions are favorable, and they are right at home in the kitchen.
+- Dampness and Elevated Humidity: Mold thrives where conditions are favorable, and they are right at home in the kitchen.
+The sink and drain contribute greatly, requiring regular cleaning.

 Creating a Mold Resistant Kitchen